Tibetan Mastiff Photography

 Tibetan Mastiff Photographic Tips

 Tibetan mastiff is extremely ferocious to strangers, you’d better use a telephoto lens like 85mm or 70-200mm to shoot without enraging it, and do not use flash.
-When you compose your image, try to lower your body and shoot from a lower angel.
-In this way, you can better present the sturdy frame of mastiff.
+When you compose your image, try to lower your body and shoot from a lower angle.
+In this way, you can better present the sturdy frame of the mastiff.
 Some close-up shot of mastiff’s shoulder, menacing eyes will also be a great option.